A Complete Guide to the Blue Lagoon and Comino Island

 The Blue Lagoon is stunning, but it can become rather popular during the summer.
 That shouldn’t be a deterrent, though, as it’s one of the top things to do when visiting Maltese islands!
 Follow some tips and spend a day relaxing, swimming, exploring caves or hiking around Comino.

-A Brief History of Comino and the Blue Lagoon
+A Brief History of Blue Lagoon and Comino

 The Blue Lagoon is near Comino Island, also known as Kemmuna.
 The island has been home to farmers since the Roman era, but it was largely uninhabited at different points in history.
 The island’s ragged shoreline, lined with limestone rocks and many caves, was a popular spot for pirates in the Middle Ages.